 - Recommended seed starting supplies

-- Favourite seed companies for organic gardeners
+- Favorite seed companies for organic gardeners

 - How to start (plant) seeds (and grow plants)